Velp6268/Velp6268/README.md

 # Hi there, I'm Maksim 👋

-## 📋 About me:
+## 👩‍💻 About me:

+I am a student from Volgograd.
-///Most of all I like to make indie games on Unity.
-I also enjoy developing websites, designing mobile applications and writing bots in Python.
-In general, I am interested in everything related to programming, especially if I can show creativity there.///
+I like to create mobile applications, develop websites, create games.
+I like to learn new things, as well as interested in everything related to programming, where I can show myself and my creativity in this.

 ## 💪 Skills: